Huawei takes legal action against Verizon over patent infringements

 In the court documents, Huawei said Verizon has “profited greatly” from its technology, with the U.S. firm’s Wireline segment — which covers voice, data, and video communications products — generating revenue of $29.8 billion in 2018.

-Huawei and Verizon have held six face-to-face meetings over the matter since February of last year but were not able to reach an agreement, said the person, who was not authorized to speak publicly on the matter and so declined to be identified.
+Huawei and Verizon have held six face-to-face meetings to discuss the matter since February of last year but were not able to reach an agreement, said the person, who was not authorized to speak publicly on the matter and so declined to be identified.

 In June, the Wall Street Journal reported that Huawei was seeking compensation from Verizon for the use of more than 200 of its patents.